 WHEREAS, he also served as a Colonel under several Mississippi governors.
 He loved the history and people of the Town of Tishomingo; and

 WHEREAS, he was preceded in death by his parents, John and Dulcie Southward.
 Survivors include his fiancée and best friend, Linda Hester of Iuka; six cousins, Peggy Page (Willis), Sis Bickerstaff, Mary McNatt and Fairless Southward, all of Tishomingo, Hal Southward of Saltillo and Joe Southward of Tunica; and numerous other cousins and friends:

 WHEREAS, it is with sadness that we note the passing of this former legislator and veteran whose dedication to public service is a matter of record:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the life and distinguished public service of former Mississippi Representative J.O.
 Southward, Jr., of Tishomingo, Mississippi, and express to his surviving family and friends the sympathy of the Legislature on his passing.

-BE IT FURTHER RESOLVED, That this resolution be forwarded to the State Board of Education and State Superintendent of Education for dissemination to all public school districts in the State of Mississippi, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Representative Southward and be made available to the Capitol Press Corps.